 Liquid-fuel stoves also usually need more maintenance than canister stoves.
 You’ll need to be prepared to clean this type of stove more often, replace parts, and keep a better eye on the performance of the system overall to make sure it works whenever you need it.

 Purchasing a multi-fuel stove also means you’ll probably spend a bit more money than if you select a liquid-fuel stove that only burns with one type of fuel.
 Liquid fuel stoves also tend to weigh more than the usual canister stove.

 There are three types of alternative-fuel stoves that tend to be great for people planning long-distance backpacking kits.
 The three types of alternative-fuel stoves are wood-burning stoves, denatured alcohol stoves, and solid-fuel tablet stoves.

-- Wood-burning Stoves.
-These are great for those of you knowing you’ll be around twigs and leaves, since you won’t have to carry fuel and simply need to burn what you can gather to run your stove.
-These stoves are simply to use and lightweight, and many also include a USB connection that can charge a mobile phone.
+Wood-burning Stoves.
+These are great for those of you know you’ll be around twigs and leaves since you won’t have to carry fuel and simply need to burn what you can gather to run your stove.
+These stoves are simple to use and lightweight and may also include a USB connection that can charge a mobile phone.

 Most outdoor portable stoves vary dramatically in pricing.
 Some are very affordable, while others can cost over a hundred dollars.
 When considering the price of a stove, remember that some of the higher-priced models will be much easier to use and last longer.
 If you plan on using your stove often and will be camping a lot with it, you’ll probably save yourself money in the long run by buying something that is made to last longer, even if it initially costs you a bit more.
 Chances are, the more you spend, the more you’ll get out of the stove, and most higher-priced models are designed to last for years.